rusterlium/html5ever_elixir/README.md

 # Html5everErlang

-NIF wrapper of html5ever using Rustler
+NIF wrapper of html5ever using Rustler.

-FIXME: This currently spawns a new thread on every parse call, fix this!
+It is currently functional, but missing some features and optimization.

 ## Installation